-STRATEGY: Enhance the state's 20 Coastal Preserve areas.
+STRATEGY: Enhance the state's 20 Coastal Preserve Areas.

-One of the agency's conservation efforts, the Coastal Preserves Program, involves acquiring, protecting and enhancing tidal wetlands along the coast.
-The Grand Bay National Estuarine Research Reserve in Jackson County is further facilitating wetland research and education by making its resources available to researchers from all over the country.
+One of the agency's conservation efforts, the Coastal Preserves Program, involves acquiring, protecting and enhancing tidal and non-tidal wetlands within the Coastal Zone of Mississippi (Jackson, Harrison and Hancock counties).
+The Grand Bay National Estuarine Research Reserve (NERR) in Jackson County is further facilitating wetland research and education by making its resources available to researchers from all over the country.
 Many federal, state and local agencies are participating in this program, as well as community organizations, economic development interests and local environmental groups.